waf/waf.github.com/content/tips-for-being-nimble-at-the-windows-command-line.rst

 Enjoy this?
 You can get more!
 =============================

-You can find all these tips and many more in my new book, `Windows Terminal Tips, Tricks, and Productivity Hacks <https://www.amazon.com/dp/B08XK8C5FD>`_.
-Thanks for reading!
+You can find all these tips and many more in my new book, `Windows Terminal Tips, Tricks, and Productivity Hacks <https://www.amazon.com/dp/B08XK8C5FD>`_, which is currently $10 off on Amazon!
+Thanks for reading.

 .. raw:: html